 Director Anthony Christopher mimics the giallo titans of yesteryear, by conveying every murder from the view of the black gloved assassin.
 Mario Bava was a master of creating artistic suspense in his set pieces, whereas Christopher fails to generate even a millisecond.
 Despite the disappointingly fast-paced nature of the murders, the merciless brutality of them does provide a somewhat reverse spiral on the quality of the feature.
-Even heavily financed slashers such as the latter entries to the Friday the 13th failed to add convincing viciousness to their slaughters.
+Even heavily financed slashers such as the latter entries to the Friday the 13th series failed to add convincing viciousness to their slaughters.
 Despite being laughably lacklustre in almost every department, Fatal Pulse is surprisingly sadistic in the way it draws out the suffering of its victims.
 The electrocution sequence was particularly mean spirited and ruthless.
 Any sense of dread or fear factor that could have been gained by a particularly savage antagonist is cheapened and therefore ruined by the fact that *every* female victim manages to flash her heaving breasts before being executed.
 An advertisement for feminism in the slasher industry Fatal Pulse certainly is not and it makes the film look tacky.

 The score also becomes an irritation with consistent screeching synthesizer accompaniment, whilst the less said about the ‘jazz band on acid’ intro music, the better.
 As Fatal Pulse is a bad eighties movie, it characteristically offers its share of bad eighties movie moments, which have become lovably nostalgic for many retro cheese fans.
 Part of the story involves an un-engaging romance between the two emotionless leads.
 There are plenty of inadvertent laughs to be had when the couple go cycling to the strains of an eighties pop monstrosity.
 Also watch out for a bizarre and somewhat inexplicable scene involving comic relief character Mark (Boing!) and a Captain Marvell outfit.
 I won’t ruin it for you by explaining it here, but it almost beggars belief.